kikugo/menu-vision/README.md

-# Menu-Vision
+# Menu Vision

-Transform any restaurant menu into a visual feast using the power of AI!
-Upload a menu image or paste text, and watch as AI creates beautiful, realistic photos for each dish.
+Turns a restaurant menu into a set of dish photos.
+Upload a photo of the menu or paste the text, and it reads each dish, then generates an image for it.

+The use case I had in mind is a restaurant that needs images for a delivery listing or a website and does not want to pay for a photo shoot.
+A menu with 40 dishes takes minutes instead of a day.

 ![Python](https://img.shields.io/badge/Python-3.8+-green) ![Streamlit](https://img.shields.io/badge/Streamlit-1.28+-red)

 ## Features

-- **Smart Menu Reading**: Advanced OCR using Google Gemini 2.5 Flash
+- **Menu reading**: Gemini 2.5 Flash does the OCR and extracts each dish's name, description and price
-- **AI Image Generation**: Beautiful food photos via Google Imagen 4 Fast
+- **Image generation**: Imagen 4 Fast generates one photo per dish
+- **Style consistency**: Gemini also infers the restaurant's visual style from the menu, and that description gets appended to every image prompt so the set of photos looks like one shoot instead of forty unrelated ones
+- **Concurrent generation**: images generate in parallel with a thread pool, and OCR streams back to the UI as it runs instead of waiting for the full response
-- **Interactive Chatbot**: "Ask the Menu" allows you to query dietary info, recommendations, and pairings directly from the menu text
+- **Ask the menu**: a chatbot answers questions about dietary info, recommendations, and pairings, using the extracted menu text
-- **Nutrition Tracking**: Automatically estimates Calories, Protein, Carbs, and Fat metrics for each dish
-- **Visual Consistency**: Intelligently extracts the restaurant's vibe to generate a cohesive style across all images
-- **Streaming & Concurrency**: Streams OCR text for immediate feedback and generates images in parallel
+- **Nutrition estimate**: calories, protein, carbs and fat per dish, estimated by the model rather than measured
-- **Dual Input Support**: Upload images or paste text menus
+- **Two ways in**: upload a menu photo or paste the text directly
-- **Smart Search**: Filter dishes by name, description, ingredients, or AI-generated tags (e.g., "spicy", "vegetarian")
+- **Search**: filter dishes by name, description, ingredients, or tag
-- **Responsive UI**: Clean, modern interface with error handling

 ## Tech Stack

-- **Frontend**: [Streamlit](https://streamlit.io/) — Interactive web interface
+- **Frontend**: [Streamlit](https://streamlit.io/), a Python web UI framework
-- **OCR & Menu Parsing**: [Google Gemini 2.5 Flash Lite](https://deepmind.google/technologies/gemini/) via `google-genai` SDK
+- **OCR & Menu Parsing**: [Google Gemini 2.5 Flash](https://deepmind.google/technologies/gemini/) via `google-genai` SDK
 - **Image Generation**: [Google Imagen 4 Fast](https://deepmind.google/technologies/imagen/) via `google-genai` SDK
 - **Language**: Python 3.8+

-> **Note**: This project uses a single API provider (Google) for both OCR and image generation, keeping the architecture simple and the setup minimal — only one API key needed.
+> **Note**: This project uses a single API provider (Google) for both OCR and image generation, so only one API key is needed.

 ## Quick Start